 So Summer is almost here, and we do a lot of traveling as a family when the kids are out of School.
 So naturally once April hits I start thinking of where we want to go.
 As we were making our plans I got to thinking I should incorporate camping into a fun dessert, thus coming up with these cute and easy to make campfire cupcakes!
-They would be perfect for a camping birthday party too! (originally published 4/16)
+They would be perfect for a camping birthday party too! (affiliate links present)

 - pretzel sticks